ansonhe97/Grove-Starter-Kit/README.md

 rotaryValue = analogRead(rotaryPin);
 ```

+**Description:**

-**Description:** Reads the value from the specified analog pin.
+Reads the value from the specified analog pin.
 Arduino boards contain a multichannel, 10-bit analog to digital converter.
 This means that it will map input voltages between 0 and the operating voltage(5V or 3.3V) into integer values between 0 and 1023.
 On an Arduino UNO, for example, this yields a resolution between readings of: 5 volts / 1024 units or, 0.0049 volts (4.9 mV) per unit.

-**Syntax:** analogRead(pin)
+**Syntax:**

+analogRead(**pin**)

+**Parameters:**

-**Parameters:** pin: the name of the analog input pin to read from (A0 to A5 on most boards).
+**pin**: the name of the analog input pin to read from (A0 to A5 on most boards).

 **Returns:** The analog reading on the pin.
 Although it is limited to the resolution of the analog to digital converter (0-1023 for 10 bits or 0-4095 for 12 bits).
-Data type: `int`.
+Data type: int.

 This function is used to read the value of Analog pins(the rotary sensor position), the range of values is: 0 ~ 1023.